 The third case is a little more advanced, so we won’t go into it in this tutorial, but the first two are quite common.

-In the first (and simplest) case you just want the data to hang around even if you shut down or restart the container, so it's often easiest to let Docker manage where the data gets stored.
+In the first (and simplest) case you just want the data to hang around even if you remove the container, so it’s often easiest to let Docker manage where the data gets stored.

 There’s no way to directly create a “data volume” in Docker, so instead we create a data volume container with a volume attached to it.
 For any other containers that you then want to connect to this data volume container, use the Docker’s